 This course introduces the field of advertising and public relations.
 Topics include media relations, media buying, determining appropriate media, promotions, public relations, and publicity development tools.
 Students also examine methods for improving customer satisfaction, relationship-building strategies, and ethics in advertising and public relations.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an “EX” suffix.)

 This course provides students with the knowledge and skills necessary to understand market research and apply best practices to marketing decision-making from both a consumer and a creator perspective.
 Topics such as research methodology, the difference between domestic and international research, and the value of both quantitative and qualitative data are presented.
 Students will also learn how statistical evidence can be utilized for organizational objectives.

-Accounting, Business Management, and Healthcare Administration and Management majors will take MKG410 in place of MKG310.
+* Accounting and Business Management majors will take MKG410 instead of MKG310.

 You have two options for completing your online marketing program:

 Quickly enhance your resume by gaining knowledge and skills in a specific area that meets your career goals.

 If you decide you’re interested in earning your full degree at a later date, the credits you earned in your Certificate of Completion program can count towards your degree!